 Now, what do we know about prime factors?
 The prime factorization of a prime is the prime itself.
-If we know a prime factorization of two numbers x, y, we also know a prime factorization of $x \times y$, it is just the product of the prime factors of x and the prime factors of x.
-So when we want to show that 8 has a prime factorization, this is easy if we have already shown that both 4 and 2 have a prime factorization (since x0.
+If we know a prime factorization of two numbers x, y, we also know a prime factorization of $x \cdot y$, it is just the product of the prime factors of x and the prime factors of y.
+So when we want to show that 8 has a prime factorization, this is easy if we have already shown that both 4 and 2 have a prime factorization (since $x = 4 \cdot 2$).
 You might already be able to see how we will build up our "chain" of reasoning: